matheuscscp/pimenta-judge/README.md

 ```

 #### Directory `www`
 Files of the web interface, like HTML, CSS and JavaScript.
 Feel free to modify the web interface of your contest!
-Just remember that some parts of the web stuff are C++ hard-coded.
-Whatever you don't find in the `www` folder, you will find in the C++ source code!

 #### File `settings.json`
 ```json